shadman/url-shortener-mongo-php/README.md

 - Added URL rewriting for shortest URL on server to experince a live taste.
 - Tracking number of hits for every short URL
 - Storing creation date time as well
+- Can easily integrate short dedicated domain name for url

 ## Deployment: